Kallenju/Kallenju/README.md

 ## Brief information:
 - 💼 I work for LinkedHelper.
-- 🌱 I’m currently doing deep dive on React, RxJS, TypeORM, PostgreSQL and MongoDB.
+- 🌱 I’m currently doing deep dive on NodeJS and Data Structure and Algorithms.

 ## 📫 How to reach me: